h4915577/java-senior-dev-refresher/Kafka.md

    How will you ensure while reading same A will always read before C and B always before D.

 How to integrate Kafka with your project ?

+Kafka -> why kafka?, What makes kafka fast?, Working of Consumer group coordinator and how rebalance will happen?, Configuration used in the current project and daily load